What Areas Do We Service?

 - Up to 2000 gallons: $385.00 plus tax

 Full Load Prices

 - Up to 4000 gallons: $685.00 plus tax

 - Septic Inspection: minimum of $235.00 plus tax

 3 House Discount: 10% off pumping only (before tax)

 Nine Simple Steps to Keep Your Septic System Working

 Here are nine simple steps that the US EPA suggests in order to keep your septic system working, with additional comments added by an experienced septic system inspector.

-- Have your septic system and inspected at least every three years.
+- Have your septic system pumped and inspected at least every two years.

 - Don’t dispose of household hazardous wastes (paint thinner, paint, oil, gasoline, etc.) in sinks or toilets.